IT490-Tech-Team/IT490-Project/docs/vm-environment.md

 ## Introduction

-This guide provides step-by-step instructions to set up the Database, DMZ, Frontend, and RabbitMQ components of the project.
+This guide provides step-by-step instructions to set up the Backend, Frontend, and DMZ components of the project.
 We recommend performing these setup steps within a virtual machine to prevent any changes to your personal computer.

 > **Important**: While we aim to cover various scenarios, this guide may not address all potential errors.
-If you encounter issues, pay attention to your terminal's output and utilize online resources, such as search engines, to resolve them promptly.
+If you encounter issues, pay attention to your terminal's output and utilize online resources to resolve them promptly.

 ## Before you Begin

-Before diving into the setup process, ensure that you have a terminal emulator installed on your system.
-If you're unsure, you can check by searching for a terminal application in your VM and running the following command:
+Before diving into the setup process, ensure that you have a terminal installed on your system/virtual machine.
+If you're unsure, you can check by searching for a terminal application and running the following command inside of it:

 ```bash
 echo "Terminal is ready"
 ```

+Still unsure about what a command even is?
+Don't fret and go to this [README](/docs/terminal.md) to learn more!

 ## Step-by-Step Setup